-With respect to the relationship with the Inspection Bureau of the FSA, in order to share common awareness of the issues and to implement effective inspection on entities within the same financial business group, the SESC will, where necessary, collaborate and exchange information with the Inspection Bureau in initiating inspections of entities constituting a financial conglomerate.
+With respect to the relationship with the Inspection Bureau of the FSA, in order to share common awareness of the issues and to implement effective inspection on entities within the same financial business group, the SESC will collaborate with the Inspection Bureau in initiating inspections of entities constituting a financial conglomerate, and further strengthen coordination concerning the establishment of verification themes, the time and method of on-site inspections, and other matters.

-The SESC will strengthen cooperation with overseas securities regulators through exchange of necessary information and the coordination of implementation of inspection with regard to inspections on foreign-owned business operators operating in Japan, Japanese business operators with overseas offices, foreign business operators operating overseas for Japanese investors, and Japanese business operators with overseas business connections.
+The SESC will strengthen cooperation with overseas securities regulators through the exchange of necessary information and the coordination of implementation of inspection with regard to inspections on foreign-owned BOs operating in Japan, Japanese BOs with overseas offices, foreign BOs operating overseas for Japanese investors, and Japanese BOs with overseas business connections.
 In addition, the SESC will appropriately cooperate with major overseas securities regulators with regard to the inspection on CRAs and to its participation in supervisory colleges established for large-scale global-based securities companies.

-Given the identified cases of fraudulent practices by FBOs as well as the sale and solicitation of unlisted stocks and funds by unregistered business operators, the SESC will strengthen its cooperation with the supervisory departments and police and prosecutors.
+Given the identified cases of fraudulent practices by FBOs as well as the sale and solicitation of unlisted stocks and funds by unregistered BOs, the SESC will strengthen its cooperation with the supervisory departments and police and prosecutors.